Wilfrid M. de Freitas - Bookseller

 A-543

-[Newspaper article].
-Lawn Tennis at Constantinople contained in The Graphic, August 26,1882.
-Complete issue, including six column inches of text and a two-page engraved spread featuring main picture of a group watching a doubles match, surrounded by 22 vignettes depicting planning, clearing and building the court, explaining he game to the locals, and the European players and observers.
+[Double page wood engraving].
+Lawn-Tennis at Constantinople contained in The Graphic, August 26,1882.
+Complete issue, including six column inches of text and a 16"x21" two-page engraved spread featuring main picture of a group watching a doubles match, surrounded by 22 vignettes depicting planning, clearing and building the court, explaining he game to the locals, and the European players and observers.
 Pages clean and tight, lower corners thumbed; faint foxing.
 A fine copy.

 A-549